sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Most restricted value is 0.

 <a href="" id="system-allowusertoresetphone"></a>**System/AllowUserToResetPhone**
-> [!NOTE]
-> This policy is only enforced in Windows 10 Mobile and not supported in Windows 10 for desktop.

 <p style="margin-left: 20px">Specifies whether to allow the user to factory reset the phone by using control panel and hardware key combination.